1. When I was in high school, I wanted to

 21. At Howard Johnson's, a hostess used

 to pat our butts to see if we were wearing girdles.
+If you didn't wear a girdle, you couldn't go out on the floor.
 I quit that job.

-22. I started out at Temple as a radio/tv
+22. I started out at Temple as a journalism/tv

 major and ended up in teaching.
-It was a good move even though I didn't know
+It was a good move, even though I didn't know it at the time.

 23. Every day is a new beginning, filled